Rayyanbaig1243/web-scraping-using-python-/README.md

 	df.to_csv('new_business.csv', index=False, encoding='utf-8')

 # METHODOLOGY:
-This script first open that websites in chrome using the url pattern specified in for loop. then getts the equired data and stores in the list. at the end all data is stored in a CSV formate using Pandas Library.
+This script first open that websites in chrome using the url pattern specified in the for loop. then gets the required data and stores in the list. at the end all the data of lists is stored in a CSV formate using Pandas Library.

-It was bit confusing while understanding the path. but it was simple. frist, i gone throw all next websites using next page link and got the pattern of path and looped over all path till the specified number.
+It was bit confusing while understanding the path. but it was simple. frist, i gone through all next websites using next page link and got the pattern of path and looped over all path till the specified number.

 I have used exception block to tell the common errors. that, we will get while running the script and to get some suggestion to aviod errors.

 ## HOW TO RUN:
-step 1): install all the reqiured libraries selenium, bs4, Pandas and Numpy. step 2): run the  python web_scrawling_on_Yelp.py on your terminal. strp 3): in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be Scrape maximum 250 approx.
+step 1): install all the reqiured libraries. they are, selenium, bs4, Pandas and Numpy. step 2): run the  'python web_scrawling_on_Yelp.py' script on your terminal. strp 3): in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be Scrape maximum 250 approx(based on the websites last page number).

 After running the script secsusfully it will store new_busines.csv file in your folders.
 I have added the copy of new_business.csv file Scraped on the 4 webpages.